Virtual Switching System: Mastering Network Efficiency

 Key Considerations for Deployment

 Before diving in, assess your network’s specific needs.
 VSS typically requires identical hardware pairs (e.g., two Cisco Catalyst 6500s or 6800s with compatible supervisor engines and software versions).
-Ensure your network design benefits most from VSS’s high availability and bandwidth capabilities, typically in core or distribution layers.
-Don’t forget to factor in the high-speed VSL requirements.
+Ensure your network design benefits most from VSS’s high availability and bandwidth capabilities, typically in core or distribution layers. to factor in the high-speed VSL requirements.

 Basic Configuration Principles